ejgallego/coq-serapi/README.md

 - **Be extremely robust**: Any crash is a **critical** bug; we are liberal in what we accept, and strict in what we produce.
 - **Make life easy**: We are flexible with abstractions in order to provide a user-oriented interface.

 SerAPI is still a proof-of-concept.
+However, it already supports async processing, most of the functionality available in the XML protocol, and a few extra things.
 Feedback from Coq users and developers is very welcome, contact us by mail or in the issue tracker!

 ### Quick Overview and Documentation